Milk-Cool/elk-storage/README.md

 File storage on elk.letovo.ru

 ## Obtaining a token
 1. Go to https://elk.letovo.ru using Chrome and log in as a Letovo student.
 Then open DevTools, go to the Application tab, then on the lefft side open Local Storage -> elk.letovo.ru.
-Copy the value of the `user-token` cookie.
+Copy the value of the `user-token` item.
 This is your token, you can use it to download or upload files.
 > If you log out on elk.letovo.ru, you might need to update your token when you log back in.

 ## Downloading the program